Storage Functions

 Owned -> Frozen

-Since the transfer::freeze signature accepts any type with the key ability, it can take an object that was created in the same scope, but it can also take an object that was owned by an account.
+Since the transfer::freeze_object signature accepts any type with the key ability, it can take an object that was created in the same scope, but it can also take an object that was owned by an account.
 This means that the freeze_object function can be used to freeze an object that was transferred to the sender.
 For security concerns, we would not want to freeze the AdminCap object - it would be a security risk to allow access to it to anyone.
 However, we can freeze the Gift object that was minted and transferred to the recipient:

 Single Owner -> Immutable conversion is possible!